pfgithub/scpl/docs/actions/getimagesfrominput.md

 	"Category": "Photos & Video",
 	"CoercionItemClass": "WFImageContentItem",
 	"Description": {
-		"DescriptionSummary": "Gets images from the result of the previous action.\n\nFor example, this action can get the album art of a song, or all the images on a web page."
+		"DescriptionSummary": "Gets images from the result of the previous action.\n\nFor example, this action can get the album art of a song, or all the images on a webpage."
 	},
 	"IconName": "Image.png",
 	"Input": {